umbopepato/visua-bootstrap/README.md

 An example visua plugin that generates Bootstrap 4.x themes.

-See See [theming bootstrap](https://getbootstrap.com/docs/4.0/getting-started/theming/) to know how to build your Bootstrap assets from the generated scss variables file.
+See [theming bootstrap](https://getbootstrap.com/docs/4.0/getting-started/theming/) to know how to build your Bootstrap assets from the generated scss variables file.

 ## Prerequisites